 Use the softest pencil to add a few dark accents in the deepest shadow.
 This will improve the contrast of the crown in your realistic oak tree drawing.
-Also, make sure that the all the "clouds" seem slightly darker than the "sky"—leaves are not transparent!
-You can ensure this effect by adding more leaves with the HB pencil in the lighter areas of your realistic tree drawing.
+Also, make sure that all the "clouds" seem slightly darker than the "sky"—leaves are not transparent!
+You can achieve this effect by adding more leaves with the HB pencil in the lighter areas of your realistic tree drawing.

-Again, we need to start with a very general outline of the tree.
+Again, we need to start with a very general outline of the pine tree drawing.
 Use the HB pencil and draw the strokes lightly.

-Draw the branches.
+Draw the branches in your tree illustration.
 There's no need to be precise; just sketch their shape.

-Just like with the oak, draw the "clouds" on the branches.
-This time they should be narrower and even more ragged.
+Just like with the oak, draw the "clouds" on the pine tree branches drawing.
+This time, they should be narrower and even more ragged.
 Keep a lot of empty areas between them.

 Draw the outline of the trunk; make it long and narrow.

 ... and then use the softer pencil to add the darkest shadow for this step of your pine tree drawing.

 This time, don't fill the "clouds" of your pine tree drawing with curls.
 Make the strokes sharp and chaotic instead.

 Use the 2B pencil to draw needles all around the outlines of the "clouds".
 Make them thin and sharp.